nodejs/node-v0.x-archive/doc/api/http.markdown

 ### message.socket

-The `net.Socket` object associated with the connection.
+For HTTP, the `net.Socket` object associated with the connection.

+For HTTPS, the `tls.CleartextStream` object associated with the connection.

-With HTTPS support, use request.connection.verifyPeer() and request.connection.getPeerCertificate() to obtain the client's authentication details.
+With HTTPS support, use request.socket.authorized and request.socket.getPeerCertificate() to obtain the client's authentication details.